 Fuel provided by entrants was not used to calculate emissions from operations due to the disparity between the two methods and not all entries providing fuel use figures.
 Instead, the energy requirements for each field operation were used to calculate emissions from operations, listed in Table 2.
 Where entrants have detailed cultivation strategy as 'deep non-inversion', a sum of 'drill', 'roll', and 'disc' is used.
 These energy requirements are based on figures from Williams et al. (2006).
 Soil texture was not considered when calculating energy use; all sites were assumed to be of a loam soil.
-Emissions are calculated using the above emission factor assuming there are 38 MJ/l diesel, which gives 0.0877 kg CO2e/MJ.
+Emissions are calculated using the above emission factor assuming there are 38 MJ/l diesel.

 Emissions associated with grain drying are calculated based on the amount of material being dried, the starting moisture content and final moisture content.
-The energy required for drying crops to achieve stable storage is equivalent to 10.4 kg $CO_2e$ /tonne of grain/% moisture loss required (Mortimer et al. 2004).
+The energy required for drying crops to achieve stable storage is equivalent to $10.4~kg~CO_2e/tonne$ of grain/% moisture loss required (Mortimer et al. 2004).
 These associated emissions are applied to crops which are more than 0.5% higher in moisture content compared to the standard moisture contents stated in Table 1.